remidosol/rba-store-product-api-nestjs-prisma-mongodb/README.md

-# A NestJS demo project
+# Store-Product API with NestJS

 This repository contains a demo NestJS project which have the tech stack that includes NestJS, Prisma, MongoDB, Jest and Swagger.
 This project will include unit, integration tests and Docker as well. _(Pending)_